By Peter Lyle DeHaan, PhD

-- Local Video Rental Store: Video rental stores function like a library for movies—except that there is a cost for each rental.
-Most stores are fairly limited in their titles and may stock few copies.
+- Local Video Rental Store: Video rental stores function as a library for movies—except that there is a cost for each rental.
+Most stores are fairly limited in their titles and may stock a few copies.

 - Mail Rental: Netflix (90,000 titles) led the way with this option, with Blockbuster (80,000 titles) and others following.
 This service allows customers to order a movie online and have it mailed to their home, often by the next day.
 Watch the movie and mail it back—with free mailing.
 Although advance planning is required, it is less hassle than driving to a video rental—twice—and there are many more titles and copies available.